Tiana-Tian/StudBud/README.md

 # StudBud

-Web App Prototype Documentation
+## Web App Prototype Documentation

 By Tiana Tian

+* 16/6 Update - I have finally resolved the issue of rebuild assets in dist folder, and commit this change only to my repository today on 16/06 so that my web app can be run on the localhost.
+However if it will result in one day penalty, please kindly discard my updates today.
+Thank you!
-* note that there has been an issue with VS code that as the safe writing featuers, while running the watcher program, saving files in Visual Studio does not trigger the watcher to rebuild assets.
-Therefore before I submitted the assessment, the issue has not been fixed and the dist folder has only picked up changes in the previous week and does not inlcude functional stopwatch and pomodoro timer page, please kindly use local html file to review.
+* Note that there has been an issue with VS code that as the safe writing featuers, while running the watcher program, saving files in Visual Studio does not trigger the watcher to rebuild assets.
+Therefore before I submitted the assessment on 15/06, the issue has not been fixed and the dist folder has only picked up changes in the previous week and does not inlcude functional stopwatch and pomodoro timer page, please kindly use local html file to review.

 # Web App Concept